Approaching poetry as a painter, painting as a poet…

 At this point I began using words in my paintings and installations.
 After relocating to NYC, I concentrated on poetry and spoken word performance.
 In 2012, I co-founded great weather for MEDIA.
 An independent press focusing on innovative poetry and prose, great weather publishes anthologies and solo poetry collections.
 I was deeply honored to receive a 2020 NYC Acker Award in publishing for my contribution to the avant-garde community.

-Fast forward to 2022 and now living in Hudson with a studio, I feel inspired to return to visual art.
+Fast forward and now living in Hudson with a studio, I am inspired to return to visual art.
 Writing allows me to go back to a previous draft if necessary.
 However, applying paint to canvas becomes a relationship with time; a continuous dialogue between material, action, and thought.
+Since the 2022 Open Studios Hudson, I have exhibited at Gallery 40 in Poughkeepsie and at Super Secret Projects in Beacon.

 Intuition, spontaneity, rhythm, and space…these are the balancing acts I am excited to explore.